TYPE DESIGN INFORMATION PAGE last updated on Sat Sep 19 10:46:37 EDT 2020

-Magnus Gaarde studied graphic dsign at Hoyer College of Visual Communication from 2001-2004.
+Magnus Gaarde studied graphic design at Hoyer College of Visual Communication from 2001-2004.
 Google Plus link.

 Type Einz was Magnus Gaarde's Danish type site.
 His typefaces there, done ca. 2005, included Grandjean Grotesk, Bocoché, Package, Black Hole (ultra fat experimental display face), Junk Yard, Medea (sans), Aarhus (sans), Petrograd (squarish), and Psychosium Grotesk.

 He set up Skriftklog Grafisk Design in Skanderborg, Denmark.

 Sofie "Soffi" Beier graduated from Danmarks Designskole (The Danish School of Design) in 2000, and has since been working as a graphic designer, designing several Danish magazines, websites, books and CD covers along with a number of typefaces.
 She has a PhD from the Royal College of Art in the UK, with a thesis entitled Legibility and Visual Compensation of Typefaces.
 Sofie works in London and Copenhagen.
 She teaches at Danmarks Designskole.

-Designer at Die Gestalten of Engel New Sans (2010), Pemba Script (2005, a connected 50s script), Engel (2005, 8-style sans family; Engel Light is free).
 In 2011, she designed the rounded sans typeface family Ovink, which was only published in 2017 by The Northern Block.
 It was loosely inspired by Knud V. Engelhardt's work for the street signage, designed around the years 1926-27 for Gentofte in Denmark.
 Named after legibility expert Gerrit Willem Ovink, the family was designed for legibility at great distances based on research published by Beier in Beier, S.&Larson, K. (2010): "Design Improvements for Frequently Misrecognized Letters", Information Design Journal, 18(2), 118-137.
-That same research was used in the calligraphic text face Spencer (2011), which was named after legibility expert Herbert Spencer.
-And to Pyke (2011), a variation (with optical scaling) on the didones, named after legibility researcher Richard Lionel Pyke.
+That same research was used in the calligraphic text typeface Spencer (2011, The Northern Block), which was named after legibility expert Herbert Spencer.
+Still in 2011, she published Pyke, a variation (with optical scaling) on the didones, named after legibility researcher Richard Lionel Pyke.
 These are two phenomenal contributions to the field, sure to garner her a closetful of awards.